ermongroup/cs228-notes/inference/sampling/index.md

 ### Running time of MCMC

 A key parameter to this algorithm in the number of burn-in steps $$B$$.
 Intuitively, this corresponds to the number of steps needed to converge to our limit (stationary) distribution.
-This is called the *mixing time* of the Markov chain{% sidenote 1 'There is a technical definition of this quantity, which we will not cover here.'%}.
+This is called the *mixing time* of the Markov chain{% include sidenote.html id="note-mixing" note="There is a technical definition of this quantity, which we will not cover here." %}.
 Unfortunately, this time may vary dramatically, and may sometimes take essentially forever.
 For example, if the transition matrix is
 {% math %}
 T = \left[
 \begin{matrix}